 But Kya is not what they say.
 A born naturalist with just one day of school, she takes life’s lessons from the land, learning the real ways of the world from the dishonest signals of fireflies.
 But while she has the skills to live in solitude forever, the time comes when she yearns to be touched and loved.
 Drawn to two young men from town, who are each intrigued by her wild beauty, Kya opens herself to a new and startling world—until one of those young men, Chase Andrews, is found dead.

-Where the Crawdads Sing spans over multiple years, from 1952 to 1969.
+Where the Crawdads Sing spans multiple years, from 1952 to 1969.
 The chapters alternate between Kya’s life leading up to the trial and the trial itself.
 You’ll go back and forth, wondering if Kya is innocent or guilty, and that question won’t really be answered until you read the very last page.

-This book is a coming-of-age story set to beautiful descriptions of nature.
+This book is a coming-of-age story set with beautiful descriptions of nature.
 I know this book will become classic literature, and it could easily become the “To Kill A Mockingbird” for high school students (if it hasn’t already).

 Just Read Them